mcmenaminadrian/riscyforth/riscyforth.md

 **COMPILE,** NOT YET IMPLEMENTED

-**CONSTANT** Create a constant that returns a constant value to the stack e.g., *25 FIVESQUARED CONSTANT* creates the constant *FIVESQUARED* that will always return 25 tonthe stack
+**CONSTANT** Create a word that returns a constant value to the stack e.g., *25 FIVESQUARED CONSTANT* creates the constant *FIVESQUARED* that will always return 25 on the stack

 **COUNT** NOT YET IMPLEMENTED